ziiqii/tp/docs/UserGuide.md

 #### Viewing help: `help`

 Shows the full command summary of CulinaryContacts at a glance.
-Press 'q' to close the help window.
+Press `q` to close the help window.

 Format: `help`